dib-lab/2022-paper-branchwater-software/manuscript.md

 sourmash uses, but is a recommended first step because the sourmash UX is better and the output is richer (e.g. weighted abundances,e tc.)

-FracMinHash generally and MAGsearch specifically have been validated in a more scientific sense primarily by mapping reads.
+FracMinHash generally and Branchwater specifically have been validated in a more scientific sense primarily by mapping reads.
 This is discussed further below.